Clinician Educator Fellowship

 Details

-To apply for the 2026-27 Academic Year, please send a CV, letter of intent, and name/roles/email/telephone numbers for 3 references (whom will be contacted at a later time) to the Fellowship Director Mike KW Cheng, MD, MAEd ([email protected]).
+To apply for the 2027-2028 Academic Year, please send a CV, letter of intent, and name/roles/email/telephone numbers for 3 references (whom will be contacted at a later time) to the Fellowship Director Mike KW Cheng, MD, MAEd ([email protected]).
+We encourage applications to be submitted by Winter 2026, but applications will continue to be accepted until positions are filled.
+Offers are given on a rolling basis.

 Thank you for your interest, I look forward to hearing from you soon!
 If you have further questions or would like to meet to discuss the Fellowship, please do not hesitate to reach out via email.